 I have a confession.
-I am obsessed with burrata.
+I am obsessed with burrata cheese.

 Maybe that’s not much of a confession, because if you’ve been around here at all, you probably already knew that.

-I mean, I love it on crostini, I love it on flatbreads, I love it served as a dip.
+I mean, I love it on crostini, I love it on flatbread pizzas, and I love it served in vegetarian dip recipes (it’s the perfect appetizer).
 I love it served with romesco and eggs on a breakfast board.
 I love it on salads with peaches.
 I love it, I love it, I love it.

 WHAT YOU’LL NEED TO MAKE MARGHERITA FLATBREAD